University endorsement required. See How to Apply below for more details.

-The Rhodes Scholarship supports students who demonstrate a strong propensity to emerge as 'leaders for the world’s future'.
-Rhodes selection committees seek young women and men of outstanding intellect, character, leadership, and commitment to service.
+The Rhodes Scholarship supports students who demonstrate a strong propensity to emerge as 'leaders for the world's future'.
+Rhodes selection committees seek young leaders of outstanding intellect, character, and commitment to service.

-- graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student, or recent graduate
+- be a graduating senior, recent graduate (within two years of graduation date), or current graduate/professional student, or recent graduate

 *Students from other countries